cyberpearuk/wp-db-tools/README.md

 ## Maintainer

-This repository is maintained by CyberPear (https://www.cyberpear.co.uk)
+This repository is maintained by [www.cyberpear.co.uk](https://www.cyberpear.co.uk).